Dublin Pride: 2019: "Rainbow Revolution"

 The festival ran from 20 June 2019 to 29 June 2019.
 The theme was "Rainbow Revolution" to celebrate the 50th anniversary of the Stonewall uprising in New York City that marked the start of the international Pride movement.
 Will St Leger was Grand Marshall of the festival.

+2020s

 2020: "In This Together"

 Due to the COVID-19 pandemic, the festival was initially postponed until September 2020, but was later cancelled.
 Instead, the festival ran digitally online from 18 June 2020 to 28 June 2020.
 A virtual online parade took place and was led by the Lord Mayor of Dublin Tom Brabazon and frontline workers from across the city.
 The theme was "In This Together" to act responsibly in the best interests of all communities, to react to changing circumstances and to support the frontline workers.
 Vanessa O'Connell, an ISL interpreter seen at government press briefings, was Grand Marshall of the festival.

+Controversies

+In 2023, the organizers of Dublin Pride were accused of "intentionally doctoring photos" to push "propaganda" when they posted an altered image from a 1983 protest, in which the slogan "Trans rights are human rights" was added to a sign carried by a demonstrator.
+A spokesman for Dublin Pride defended the change, saying that the "practice of altering iconic images for campaigns is a common practice".
+The altered image was ultimately removed from the Dublin Pride website.